Exclusive: Dell, VMware decide to explore options including merger - sources

 A reverse merger would see VMware, which has a market capitalization of US$51 billion, buy Dell, rather than Dell buy the minority stake in VMware it does not already own.
 A lockup provision prevents Dell from buying out VMware until September.

-"Irrespective of whether VMware or Dell is the acquirer, we think the terms of trade would have to entail a premium to VMware minority shareholders," UBS Securities LLC analyst Evren Ergin wrote in a research note on Thursday.
+"Irrespective of whether VMware or Dell is the acquirer, we think the terms of trade would have to entail a premium to VMware minority shareholders," UBS Securities LLC desk-based analyst Evren Ergin wrote in a sales commentary note on Thursday.

 Another consideration for Dell in its deliberations is offering an eventual path to private equity firm Silver Lake to cash out on its investment in the company.
 Silver Lake helped bankroll Michael Dell’s US$24.9 billion deal in 2013 to take the company private and owns about 18 percent of the company.